Revealing the Relationship Between Publication Bias and Chemical Reactivity with Contrastive Learning: Additional Results

 To offer an intuitive examination of the bit-level details of the embeddings, we illustrate the bit value of the corresponding position in the embeddings with a heatmap and their hierarchical clustering in Figure \ref{fig:Fig_bit_viz}.
-We analyzed the same set of aryl bromides as Figure \ref{fig:visualization}B-C.
+We analyzed a set of 12 hand-selected para-substituted bromobenzenes, as shown in the figure.

+In order to validate whether quantitative distances in the learned embedding space accurately reflect known functional similarity in chemical reactivity, we next encoded the same set of para-substituted bromobenzenes, then calculated and visualized their pairwise distances (Figure \ref{fig:fig_pair_wise_dist}).
+The heatmap reveals that molecules with electron-withdrawing groups, such as nitrile, ester, and trifluoromethyl, demonstrate notably reduced distances compared to those with electron-donating groups like methoxy, hydroxyl, ether, and amine.
+This discernible pattern is not mirrored in the Tanimoto distances\cite{chen2002performance,bajusz2015tanimoto} (refer to Figure \ref{fig:fig_pair_wise_dist}), where distances are measured based on shared structural features in Morgan fingerprints.
+This comparison emphasizes that distances in our learned embedding space more effectively capture functional similarities in chemical reactivity than standard measures of structural similarity.